ShadowBolt-YT/Chat-Button-Hider/README.md

 # Chat-Button-Hider
-It's a texture pack made for FadBoy.
+It's a texture pack made for FabBoy.